Soundproof Your Ceiling

 Where impact noise is the problem, the main method of control is to install a secondary ceiling by fastening isolation mounts to the existing ceiling, attaching metal furring channels to the isolation mount and placing Polymax Absorb insulation between the channels.
 Barrierboard is then fixed to the furring channels.
 This will drop your ceiling height by 64mm but it will structurally isolate your old ceiling from your new ceiling.

-Ceiling depth loss would be either 32mm when direct fixing Barrierboard or up to 64mm when using isolation mounts.
+Ceiling depth loss would be either 32mm when direct fixing Barrierboard or from *64mm when using isolation mounts (*depending on isolation mount used and levelness of ceiling).
+This can be assessed by our installation team or your own installer as required.

 Before you treat the partition wall it is best to stop the flanking noise travelling over the top via the suspended ceiling tiles.
 By fixing NuWave Barrier to the true ceiling and suspending it down to overlap the partition wall within the ceiling void, you can arrest the transmission of sounds from one office area to another.
 This will also improve the wall performance as it will be under achieving at present.